matthiasdemuzere/w2w/JOSS/paper.md

 ---

 # Summary
-An important objective of WUDAPT, the World Urban Database and Acces Portals Tools community project, is to 1) to acquire and make accessible coherent and consistent information on form and function of urban morphology relevant to climate weather, and environment studies on a worldwide basis, and 2) to provide tools that extract relevant urban parameters and properties for models and for model applications at appropriate scales for various climate, weather, environment, and urban planning purposes [@Ching2018].
+An important objective of WUDAPT, the World Urban Database and Acces Portals Tools community project, is to 1) to acquire and make accessible coherent and consistent information on form and function of urban morphology relevant to climate weather, and environment studies on a worldwide basis, and 2) to provide tools that extract relevant urban parameters and properties for models and for model applications at appropriate scales for various climate, weather, environment, and urban planning purposes [@Ching2018, @Ching2019].

-This python WUDAPT-to-WRF (W2W) package is developed in this context, and translates Local Climate Zone (LCZ) maps into urban canopy parameters readable by WRF, the community "Weather Research and Forecasting" model.
+The Python-based WUDAPT-to-WRF (W2W) package is developed in this context, and translates Local Climate Zone (LCZ) maps into urban canopy parameters readable by WRF, the community "Weather Research and Forecasting" model.
 It is the successor of the Fortran-based W2W package developed by @Brousse2016 and @Martilli2016, and provides a more simple, efficient and improved procedure to use LCZ information in WRF.

 # Statement of need
-Since the pioneering work of @Brousse2016 and Martilli2016, the level-0 WUDAPT information, the Local Climate Zone maps, have been used increasingly in WRF.
+Since the pioneering work of @Brousse2016 and @Martilli2016, the level-0 WUDAPT information, the Local Climate Zone maps, have been used increasingly in WRF.
 We expect this trend to continue, because of two recent developments: 1) the creation of city-wide LCZ maps is now easier than ever with the online LCZ Generator [@Demuzere2021], and 2) as of spring 2021, the new version 4.3 of WRF [@Skamarock2021] is able to ingest 11 urban classses (corresponding to WUDAPT's LCZs) by default, whereas previous versions required manual WRF code changes by the user (see @Martilli2016, @Zonato2021a and @Zonato2021b for more information).
-Because of these developments, we decided to simultaneously built an improved, python-based, WUDAPT-to-WRF (W2W) routine, to make the translation of LCZ-based parameters better and more simple.
+Because of these developments, we decided to simultaneously built an improved, Python-based, WUDAPT-to-WRF (W2W) routine, to make the translation of LCZ-based parameters better and more simple.

 # Initial data requirements
 In order to use the tool, two datasets are required: 1) a **geo_em.d0X.nc file** (produced by WRF's WPS geoegrid.exe), for the inner WRF model domain in which you would like to use the LCZ-based information, and 2) a **Local Climate Zone map** that is slightly bigger than the domain of the geo_em.d0X.nc file.

-MORE INFO NEEDED ON HOW TO MAKE THE geo_em.d0X.nc file ???
+**MORE INFO NEEDED ON HOW TO MAKE THE geo_em.d0X.nc file ???
+ANDREA?**

 There are a number of ways to obtain an LCZ map for your region of interest: